 The estate may hold a claim against funds its payment provider never released.

 When a card-accepting business fails, funds are often held back by its PSP, EMI or acquirer — a rolling reserve, a withheld settlement, a chargeback hold.
-JVHAM realises those claims for the estate, on a no-win-no-fee basis.
+JvHAM realises those claims for the estate, on a no-win-no-fee basis.

 Prefer email?
 Write to [email protected].